ravendb/bootcamp/src/Unit-2/lesson7/README.md

 ## Stale index?

-This is a very important fact: **RavenDB supports fully ACID writes but BASE reads**.
+This is a very important fact: **RavenDB queries are BASE.
+Read and writes by document ID are always ACID**.

 RavenDB performs indexing in a background thread, which is executed whenever the new data comes in or the existing data is updated.
 This allows the server to respond quickly, even when large